You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 Sacred Relics to See at the Domendrel

 There are also two lakes (Lha Tsho) of God and Naga.
-They are claimed to belong to our Protector deities Pal Yeshey Goenpo and Tandin.
+They are claimed to belong to our Protector deities, Pal Yeshey Goenpo and Tandin.
 According to another history, these two lakes are believed to be the palace of Nep Bak Yoepa, another protector deity of wakefulness and conscientiousness.

 The meditation houses of Gyalse Tenzin Rabgye’s parents can be seen around these lakes.
+You can also see a temple on the hilltop above the lake.

 Also read: The Sacred Relics found at Buli Tsho, a Promised Lake of Buli Moenmo Kuntu Zangmo